ASP.NET State Management Recommendations

 Platform scalability Session state can be used in both multi-computer and multi-process configurations, therefore optimizing scalability scenarios.

 Cookieless support Session state works with browsers that do not support HTTP cookies, although session state is most commonly used with cookies to provide user identification facilities to a Web application.
 Using session state without cookies, however, requires that the session identifier be placed in the query string, which is subject to the security issues stated in the query string section of this topic.
-For more information about using session state without cookies, see ASP.NET Web Site Administration.
+For more information about using session state without cookies, see Administering ASP.NET Web Sites.

 Extensibility You can customize and extend session state by writing your own session-state provider.
 Session state data can then be stored in a custom data format in a variety of data storage mechanisms, such as a database, an XML file, or even to a Web service.
 For more information, see Implementing a Session-State Store Provider.